About Georgia Humanities

 Communities across Georgia are home to the stories that move us and make us.
 Georgia Humanities connects people and communities to each other, to our past, to new ways of thinking, to visions for the future, to our own stories, and to the stories around us.
 We believe that by understanding ourselves and each other, we can create a society where we all feel valued, our ideas are heard, and our lives grow richer with meaning.

 The humanities are the academic disciplines involved in the study of human culture.
-Simply put, they explore how people understand and express the human experience, and include literature, history, art, music, language, ethics, philosophy, and much more.
+Simply put, they explore how people understand and express the human experience, and include literature, history, language, ethics, philosophy, history of the arts, and much more.

 Georgia Humanities is a public-private leadership partnership.
 We receive funding from the National Endowment for the Humanities and from the state of Georgia, through the Georgia General Assembly and the Georgia Department of Economic Development.
 We also request and receive funding from various foundations for special projects, and we rely on the generosity of organizational, institutional, and personal donations.